sornas/fog-template-c/README.md

 The repo contains a very basic example which shows how to create some keybinds, render a point on the screen and start a main-loop.

+You don't *have* to add fog as a submodule.
+However, if you need to fix the engine during development (or have someone else implement a fix) it's easier to track and share these changes.
+Unfortunately Github doesn't add submodules when creating a copy of a template repository.

 ## Stuff to keep in mind